Welcome to Reception!

 Each day the children participate in teacher directed phonic activities and begin to recognise and write letters and the sounds they make in words.
 We play lots of games to develop the skills needed to orally blend simple words such as dog, bin, mat, pin, map and dig.
 Please practise orally blending words at home.
 Next, encourage your child to segment the sounds they can hear in simple words, this will help to prepare your child for writing.

 In addition to phonics time each day the children enjoy teacher directed maths activities.
 We teach our number skills through fun and interactive activities.
 Children will become confident recognising and ordering numbers to 10/ 20.
 Please practise lots of counting forwards and backwards with your child.
 Counting when you are out and about is really useful.
-Count the conkers and leaves you find on your trip to the park.
 Count how many seconds it takes to walk up the stairs.
 Look at door numbers on the way home from school.
 The list of opportunities is endless.

 Things to practise at home: